Training and Promoting Blacksmiths for over forty years

 Multiple entries will be judged individually.

-The entries will be judged at the Blacksmiths Guild’s AGM, at Westpoint Forge, Westpoint, Clyst St May Exeter EX5 1DJ on September 29th by a panel of three judges from the Guild’s committee, using marking sheets as per the WCB rules.
+The entries will be judged at the Blacksmiths Guild’s AGM, at Westpoint Forge, Westpoint, Clyst St May Exeter EX5 1DJ on (date to be confirmed) by a panel of three judges from the Guild’s committee, using marking sheets as per the WCB rules.
 In the unlikely event of a tie, the Master of the Guild shall have responsibility for the final decision.

 Entry is free, more than one item per student may be entered, the items should be brought to the Guild’s AGM with the name of the student attached to the piece inside an unmarked envelope, any personal identity markings should be covered with a suitable masking tape or similar, to ensure anonymity of the entrants pieces when they are being judged.